czarakas/local_climate_change_tool/README.md

     they are uploaded/added to CMIP6.
 - Make a feature to toggle between absolute temperature and temperature differences from pre-industrial era. they are uploaded/added to CMIP6.

+## Contributors
+Thanks to the following people for their work on this project.
+- @smturbev
+- @czarakas
+- @jacnugent
+- @ihsankahveci
+- @lesnyder

 ## Acknowledgements
 Cities and country lists corresponding to latitude and longitude are